 Ethnic food is in no short supply here.
 For example, Himalaya Restaurant Cafe is the place to go for lamb tikka, chicken tandoori, and shrimp biryani.
 Choose from several types of naans, including garlic basil and keema naan.
 If Thai food is your taste, grab lunch or dinner at Rice by Mama.
 The drunken noodles and yellow curry are to die for.
 With egg roll appetizers and tom yum soup, your tasty Thai meal will be complete.

 Coffee lovers can’t help but explore the many lovely shops downtown.
 Palermo is always a crowd favorite, serving an impressive variety of local coffee and tea.
 You can also find tempting gelato, gourmet dog treats, and beautiful gifts inside the shop.
 Kay’s Coffee Shop is another well-loved place.
 Customers love the chai tea latte and the friendly service.
 Don’t forget to grab a baked good to go with your heavenly hot drink!

 Due to Ventura’s coastal location, no self-proclaimed foodie can forget the harbor.
 The Ventura Harbor Village has a variety of food, starring–surprise–seafood.
 Andria’s Seafood has been faithfully serving the freshest fish in town since the beginning.
 It has been hailed as Ventura’s best seafood countless times.

 If a taste of France alongside the Pacific Ocean intrigues you, Le Petit Cafe Bakery is the place for you.
 Exotic eaters should order the escargots and crab cakes for dinner.
 In addition to French cuisine, the harbor also offers authentic Greek and Italian food.
 The Greek is well-known for its delectable dishes such as beef moussaka, gyros, and Greek salad.
 In addition to unforgettable food, you will also find table dancing and belly dancers.
 Talk about dinner and a show!
-For Italian lovers, Milano’s serves classics like seafood pasta, margherita pizza, and fettuccine alfredo.
-Complement your lunch or dinner with one of many white or red wine options.
-You’ll be thrilled to enjoy a quality Italian meal while looking out at the water.
+For Italian lovers, Fratellis Pizza and Brew serves up pizza by the slice and a few other recipes that you’ll be thrilled to enjoy while looking out at the water.